-Rate lock periods can be various lengths of time, anywhere from fifteen to sixty days, with the longer ones generally costing more.
-You can get a longer period for your lock, but in choosing this option, will probably have a higher rate than you would have with a shorter rate lock period
+Although there may be a choice of rate lock periods (from 15 to 60 days), the longer spans are generally more expensive.
+You can get a longer period for your lock, but in doing so, will most likely have a higher interest rate than you would have with a shorter span of time

 Do you have a question regarding a mortgage program?